 An extremely rare sighting of a black rhino in Kenya

 Small in number, spread out, and only loosely social, rhinos can be a challenging goal to check off your big five list—but this only makes knowing where to go all the more important.
-In Kenya, conservancies like Ol Pejeta (where two northern white rhinos famously survive in captivity) and Lewa, both in the shadow of Mount Kenya, are superb grassland havens for dozens of protected rhinos.
+In Kenya, conservancies like Ol’ Pejeta (where two northern white rhinos famously survive in captivity) and Lewa, both in the shadow of Mount Kenya, are superb grassland havens for dozens of protected rhinos.
 Some of the rarest big five safari animals can be found in these grasslands, so this is something you certainly want to include on your expedition!

-A little further west in Lake Nakuru National Park, you can find reintroduced wild rhinos nosing around the floodplains of the soda lake, making friendly with the flocks of flamingoes.
+A little further west in Lake Nakuru National Park, you can find reintroduced wild rhinos nosing around the floodplains of the soda lake, making friends with the flocks of flamingos.
 For a truly epic experience, a game drive down the ridge wall at Tanzania’s Ngorongoro Crater is hard to beat, and you might find majestic black rhinos roaming free across the sprawling wetlands on the crater floor.